 Most scholars agree that Odoacer, the first barbarian king of Italy, was the son of Edico the Hun, king of the Germanic Sciri tribe and advisor to the feared Hun leader Attila.
 In 476 A.D., after serving as a commander in the Roman Army in Italy, Odoacer led a rebellion against Orestes, a Roman general who had overthrown Western Emperor Julius Nepos and had his teenage son, Romulus Augustulus, declared as emperor.
 Odoacer’s forces captured and executed Orestes and sent Romulus Augustulus—the last Roman emperor in the West—into exile.
 Though he officially recognized the sovereignty of the Byzantine emperor, Zeno, Orestes refused to restore Julius Nepos as emperor in the West (as Zeno wanted), instead declaring himself king.
 He was a tolerant ruler, allowing the practice of Roman Catholicism despite his own Arian Christian faith.
 Eventually, Zeno’s alliance with Ostrogoth (eastern Goth) leader Theodoric spelled the end for Odoacer’s reign, as Ostrogoth forces invaded Italy in 489 and soon captured nearly the entire peninsula.
 Odoacer managed to hold out for a while in Ravenna, but after signing an agreement to govern the city jointly in 493, Theodoric murdered Odoacer, his family and his followers.

-Clovis I was the first ruler of the so-called Merovingian dynasty, which would rule in Gaul and Germany from 500 to 750 A.D., and is considered the founder of France.
+Clovis I was the first ruler of the Merovingian dynasty, which would rule in Gaul and Germany from 500 to 750 A.D., and is considered the founder of France.
 The son of Childeric, the pagan king of a Germanic tribe known as the Salian Franks, Clovis assumed the throne in 481, when he was only 15 years old.
 After defeating the last Roman governor of Gaul at the Battle of Soissons in 486, Clovis established a united kingdom of various Frankish peoples stretching from the west bank of the Rhine to the Atlantic Ocean.
 Clovis famously converted to Catholicism, and his kingdom blended Roman and Germanic cultural traditions.
 A power struggle with the young Visigoth king Alaric II marked much of Clovis’ reign, but in 507 Clovis defeated and killed his rival near Poitiers, in west-central Gaul.
 From the seat of his empire in Paris, Clovis sought to expand his empire further, but was thwarted in these attempts by Theodoric, the powerful Ostrogoth ruler of Italy.
 Clovis died around 511, and his Merovingian descendants (notably Charlemagne) would rule for more than 200 years; no fewer than 18 future French kings would bear the name Louis, the Latinized version of Clovis.

 As a boy, Theodoric was sent to Constantinople as a hostage of the Eastern Roman Empire in order to ensure the compliance of his father, the Ostrogothic chieftain Theodemir, with a Roman-Goth treaty.
 Though he never learned to read or write, he adopted many aspects of Roman culture.
 In 488 A.D., Theodoric invaded Italy, conquering virtually the entire peninsula and Sicily by 493, when he manipulated and killed his rival, Odoacer.
 By his own design, peace ruled in Italy throughout Theodoric’s more than three decades (33 years) in power.
 He issued edicts to ensure fair legal treatment for both Goths and Romans, and stressed that the two groups should live together amicably.
 Far from the brutish stereotype of a “barbarian” king, Theodoric clothed himself in the royal purples favored by Rome’s emperors and worshiped the ideal of civilitas (“civilized life” or “civilization”).
 After his death in 526, he would be remembered as Theodoric the Great for his peaceful, fair governance and his revitalization of Italy after the fall of the Western Roman Empire.